barbazul/1kfa/mod_guide_gm.md

  * _ Mastery
  * Craft a Weapon

-In a steading, these moves are also available:
+In a town, these moves are also available:

  * Study Under a Master
  * Shop / Procure